-During the course of a trial I occasionally make comments to the lawyers, or ask questions of a witness, or admonish a witness concerning the manner in which he should respond to the questions of counsel.
+During the trial I may occasionally make comments to the lawyers, or ask questions of a witness, or admonish a witness concerning the manner in which he or she should respond to the questions of counsel.
 Do not assume from anything I have said that I have any opinion concerning any of the issues in this case.
 Except for my instructions to you on the law, you should disregard anything I may have said during the trial in arriving at your own findings as to the facts.

-In this case, the government and the defendant have agreed or stipulated, as to certain facts.
+In this case, the government and the defendant have agreed, or stipulated, as to certain facts.
 This means that they both agree that these facts are true.
 You should therefore treat these facts as having been conclusively proved.

 Evidence may be direct or circumstantial.
-Direct evidence is testimony by a witness about what the witness personally saw or heard or did.
-Circumstantial evidence is indirect evidence, that is proof of a chain of facts from which you could find that another fact exists, even though it has not been proved directly.
+Direct evidence is direct proof of a fact, such as testimony of an eyewitness.
+Circumstantial evidence is indirect evidence, that is, proof of a chain of facts from which you could find that another fact exists, even though it has not been proved directly.